 The main memory array is comprised of 17 sectors, and only one sector can be erased at a time.
-To perform an erase of Sector 0a or Sector 0b with the standard DataFlash page size (528 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 9 page address bits (PA11 - PA3), and 13 dummy bits.
-To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 4 page address bits (PA11 - PA8), and 18 dummy bits.
+To perform an erase of Sector 0a or Sector 0b with the optional DataFlash-L page size (528 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of two dummy bits, nine page address bits (PA11 - PA3), and 13 dummy bits.
+To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of two dummy bits, four page address bits (PA11 - PA8), and 18 dummy bits.

-To perform a Sector 0a or Sector 0b erase with the binary page size (512 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of three dummy bits, 9 page address bits (A20 - A12), and 12 dummy bits.
-To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by 3 dummy bits, 4 page address bits (A20 - A17), and 17 dummy bits.
+To perform a Sector 0a or Sector 0b erase with the default page size (512 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of three dummy bits, nine page address bits (A20 - A12), and 12 dummy bits.
+To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three dummy bits, four page address bits (A20 - A17), and 17 dummy bits.